DreymaR/BigBagKbdTrix/README.md

 Web pages for [dreymar.colemak.org](https://dreymar.colemak.org)
 ----------------------------------------------------------------

 TODO/WIP for the BigBag Forum & web content, mostly for DreymaR:
 ----------------------------------------------------------------
+- Some still think that platform selection is non-intuitive.
+Hmmm...
+	- Could we link to a specific platform box?
+As in `page.html#anchor?platform=win`.

+- Platform box for Sequencing?
+And Modifiers?
+	- Colemak-eD too?

 - Link somewhere to SteveP's layout app?
 	- https://play.google.com/store/apps/details?id=io.github.colemakmods.keyboard_companion
 - Locale variants: